-- a) Avoid where possible sites that are at risk of flooding now or in the future. - b) Utilising appropriate sustainable urban drainage systems for flood or surface water attenuation and using water sustainably. - c) Protect and enhance the Borough's ecological network, in particular priority habitats and species and minimising impacts on biodiversity. - d) Maximise energy efficiency and the use of renewable energy, particularly those with greatest potential in the Borough.
-For example, combined heat and power district energy, biomass energy, ground source heat pumps, solar photovoltaics and solar thermal, along with any future renewable or low carbon technology that may become more suitable for the Borough during the plan period. - e) Ensure development makes links to cycling and walking networks to encourage green travel.

-1.2.3 To meet the above objectives and overall vision, the Borough Plan seeks to bring forward a proportionate level of new development for the period upto 2031.
-This comprises 13,374 new dwellings accompanied by the provision of 98.6 hectares of employment land and a key consideration for the Council is to accommodate this growth and associated infrastructure, whilst protecting the Borough's built and natural environment and delivering a high quality of life for the Borough's residents, visitors and workers.
+- a) Avoid where possible sites that are at risk of flooding now or in the future. - b) Utilising appropriate sustainable urban drainage systems for flood or surface water attenuation and using water sustainably. - c) Protect and enhance the Borough's ecological and geological networks, in particular priority habitats and species and minimising impacts on biodiversity and geodiversity. - d) Maximise energy efficiency and the use of renewable energy, particularly those with greatest potential in the Borough.
+For example, combined heat and power district energy, biomass energy, ground source heat pumps, solar photovoltaics and solar thermal, along with any future renewable or low carbon technology that may become more suitable for the Borough during the plan period. - e) Ensure development makes links to cycling and walking networks to encourage green travel. - 1.2.3 To meet the above objectives and overall vision, as amended, the Borough Plan seeks to bring forward a proportionate level of new development for the period up to 2031.
+This comprises 14,060 new dwellings accompanied by the provision of 107.8 hectares of employment land and a key consideration for the Council is to accommodate this growth and associated infrastructure, whilst protecting the Borough's built and natural environment and delivering a high quality of life for the Borough's residents, visitors and workers.